Air Pockets under the Skin in cats

 4. What causes air pockets under the skin in cats?
 The most common causes include trauma, surgical procedures, respiratory diseases, or injuries that allow air to enter the tissue.

 5. How is air pockets under the skin treated in cats?
 Treatment depends on the cause and extent of the air accumulation.
-In some cases, it is sufficient to observe the cat, while in other cases medical interventions are necessary.
+In some cases, monitoring the cat is sufficient, while in other cases medical intervention is necessary.

 8. Can air pockets under the skin disappear on their own?
 Yes, smaller air pockets can often resolve on their own without intervention, but it is important to clarify the underlying cause to avoid complications.

 10. Can I take preventive measures to prevent air pockets under the skin in my cat?
-While it is difficult to prevent all causes, you can minimize injuries through careful monitoring and safety measures in everyday life.
-Regular veterinary check-ups can help detect respiratory diseases early.
+While it is difficult to prevent all causes, you can minimize injuries through careful monitoring and safety measures in daily life.
+Regular veterinary examinations can help detect respiratory diseases early.